wvigiloliver/basic-github-guides/gh-collab.md

 Before working on a new section of the code or feature always ensure you’re working on the latest version of the project.
 To do so, you’ll have to make use of the two remotes _upstream_ and _remote_.
 This can be accomplished by first checking out (or switching) into the _master_ branch – just in case you’re on a different branch.
 Next, fetch the latest changes from the original GitHub repo using _upstream_ and then push these changes to your fork using _origin_.
 This can be carried out by typing the following within the local directory of your cloned copy:

-    git checkout master # switch to the master branch git pull upstream master &amp;&amp; git push origin master # update your cloned copy and then update your fork
+    git checkout master # switch to the master branch git pull upstream master && git push origin master # update your cloned copy and then update your fork

 ## 5. **Contributor: Create a new branch and start working within it.**